cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

   - Bucket policies only apply to files that the bucket owner owns.
   - if another account uploads files to your bucket,
     - the bucket policy that you created for your OAI is not evaluated for those files.
-    - In that case, <font color=red> use object ACLs to give permissions to your OAI </font>
+    - In that case, <font color=OrangeRed> use object ACLs to give permissions to your OAI </font>

 - If adding an OAI to an existing distribution
   - modify the bucket policy or any object ACLs as appropriate